Moving to Sweden

 Finances in Sweden

-When moving to Sweden, you can be assured that your finances will be in good hands.
+When moving to Sweden from the UK, you can be assured that your finances will be in good hands.
 Banking in Sweden is modern and efficient, with the 4 major national banks offering comprehensive financial services.
 Banks promote telephone and internet banking, meaning that all services can be performed online.
 Sweden, like the UK, is a near cash-free country, meaning that some branches will no longer accept cash.

 Opening a bank account in Sweden will require a number of documents to be supplied.
 This includes your passport, ID card (legitimation), residence permit (uppehållstillstånd), and proof of employment.
 Your Swedish personal identification number (personnummer) is also required at most banks.